The Interdisciplinary Studies Degree program makes unexpected connections.

 Go beyond the traditional disciplines by thinking not in terms of “either/or” but rather of “and.”

 Test your boundaries, and bring your ideas and passions to life in the real world.

 How it Works

-Students take 24 to 36 credits in each of their chosen disciplines along with the core Interdisciplinary Studies courses, which give them the conceptual tools and functional skills to successfully integrate and apply their academic understanding in a wider context.
+24 to 36 credits in each of your chosen disciplines provides your academic foundation.
+The core Interdisciplinary Studies Degree courses provide the conceptual tools and functional skills to successfully integrate and apply your academic understanding in a wider context.

 In Principles of Interdisciplinary Studies [INTD 250], students explore and connect their disciplines through hands-on projects.
 This is the first step in applying integrative learning.